ForgottenScream/my-qubes-journey/docs/source/intro.rst

 - my mistakes,
 - my improvements over time.

-While I won’t explain **every** little detail — for obvious reasons — but I will show the majority of what I do so you can:
+While I won’t explain **every** little detail — for obvious reasons — I will show the majority of what I do so you can:

 - understand the reasoning,
 - replicate it **manually**,